agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 In this tutorial, we will be creating an app using [**Go**](https://go.dev/), [**htmx**](https://go.dev/), and [**Postgres**](https://www.postgresql.org/) along with [**Docker**](https://www.docker.com/) to build a simple CRUD (Create, Read, Update, Delete) application.

-## Project Setup
+## Project Configuration

-In a new terminal, we will create a new directory called **go-htmx-crud** using the **mkdir** command and navigate into it using the **cd** command.
+In a new terminal, let's create a new directory called **go-htmx-crud** using the **mkdir** command and navigate into it using the **cd** command.

 ```bash
 mkdir ~/go-htmx-crud
 cd ~/go-htmx-crud
 ```

 Once inside the folder, we will create a new module with Go.
-Modules are used to manage project dependencies and allow for effective organization of dependencies, making it easier to collaborate on projects and ensuring code reproducibility in different environments.
+Modules are used to manage a project's dependencies and allow for effective organization of dependencies, making it easier to collaborate on projects and ensuring code reproducibility across different environments.

-To create a new module with Go, you should use the command **go mod init module-name**, where **module-name** typically takes the URL of a remote repository.
+To create a new Go module, use the following command, replacing **module-name** with your desired module name.
+Typically, you would use a URL to a remote repository as the module name.

 #### ~/go-htmx-crud